chrispsn/mesh/README.md

 Mesh is a JavaScript code editor.
 Your actions in the 2D grid on the left change the code text on the right.
 The code on the right is run (`eval`ed) every time it changes.

 When you select a cell, the corresponding code will be selected in the right-hand pane.

+### Name-based referencing

+Compared to existing spreadshet programs, Mesh does not have location-based referencing, so everything is a named range or formula.

 Create a name by typing a name into a cell.
 You'll see this inserts some `Mesh.attach` code in the right-hand pane.